akshaynandwana/KiteTrading/README.md

 # KiteTrading
- Trading with Kite - Zerodha
+ Trading with Kite - Zerodha (Indian Stock Broker)

  - Connect to the API
  - Get universe of instruments to trade